remblock/REMChain-Mainnet-Setup/README.md

 `ssh-keygen -t rsa -b 4096`

-> Generate your new SSH keys in your OS terminal (Ubuntu App or MacOS).
+> Generate your new SSH keys on your OS terminal (MacOS or Ubuntu App).

 **Enter file in which to save the key** `enter`